 [Big terrain - but small compared to the Columbia Icefields.
 At least on the Wapta you make progress every 1/2 hour!
 Baker, Tilly, Trapper and Peyto from L to R.]

-[Looking up at our intended route.
+[Looking up at our intended route under the rock outcrop.
 It's much steeper than it appears from this angle - note the cornices.]

 We skied as high as possible (it was tough going on the hard surface - ski crampons were required) before ditching the skis and continuing on foot.
-I should note that leaving our skis where we did was not without risk either.
-A slide while we were on the summit or coming down would have completely buried them which would have made the trip back out very difficult.
+I should note that leaving our skis where we did was not without risk.
+An avalanche while we were on the summit or coming down the slope would have completely buried them, which would have made the trip back out very difficult.
 Again - we made our decisions based on field observations and you should never just do something because "someone else did".
-In general you shouldn't ditch your skis under an obvious avy hazard, but then again, in general you shouldn't climb directly up one either! ;)
+In general you shouldn't ditch your skis right under an obvious avy slope, but then again, in general you shouldn't climb directly up one either!

-The boot pack to the summit ridge was like slowly boiling a frog - where we were the frogs of course!
-The 'temperature' of the slope started out pretty calm but by the time we had about 20 vertical meters to go, the slope was seriously exposed and very steep!
-The snow was bomber but I didn't like the brilliant spring sunshine on the huge cornice perched precariously above us as we sweated up that steep-ass slope.
-Steven broke trail most of the way and deserves credit for it.
-We were lucky due to conditions and also due to the fact that the cornice had broken off in one spot and we could access the upper ridge fairly easily directly from the slope.
-The conditions of the upper mountain were a bit of a surprise though.
-I guess I hadn't paid enough attention to Kev's comment in his thread about 'exposure' to the summit.
+The boot pack to the summit ridge was like slowly boiling a frog - where we were the frogs!
+The temperature of the slope started out pretty low but by the time we had about 20 vertical meters to go, the slope was seriously freaking hot.
+Thank goodness the snowpack was bomber but I didn't like the brilliant spring sun beaming down on the huge cornice perched precariously above us as we sweated up that steep-ass slope.
+Steven broke trail most of the way and deserves credit for that.
+We were lucky due to conditions and also due to the fact that the cornice had broken off in one spot and we could access the upper ridge fairly easily directly from our ascent slope.
+The conditions of the upper mountain were a bit of a surprise.
+I guess I hadn't paid enough attention to Kevin Barton's comment in his thread about "exposure" to the summit.
 We had tons of snow on the north side of the ridge and some of the terrain reminded us of the experience we'd had on Mount Collie.
-I would say that the conditions we had on the summit ridge were more difficult than the snow climb - certainly any slip or slide would be fatal on this section.
-The north side also had more of a 'slabby' feel to it which was unnerving.
+I would say that the conditions we had on the summit ridge were more difficult than the snow slope below - certainly any slip or slide would have been fatal on this section.
+The north side also had more of a slabby feel to it which was unnerving for me.

 [We boot packed past this sucker - the 'normal' route goes from the col on the right and over this cornice.]

-[I purposely darkened this photo to show our kick steps as we continue to climb the snow slope]
+[Looking down our kick steps as we continue to climb the snow slope.]

-[This was probably the most exposed section on Trapper - definitely didn't want to slip or have bad snow here!
-Thankfully this is the north side of the ridge, but the snow was a bit less consolidating here which made it a bit spicy.]
+[This was probably the most exposed section on Trapper's NE ridge - you definitely didn't want to slip or have bad snow here!
+Thankfully this is the north side of the ridge, but the snow was a bit less consolidated here which made it a bit spicy. ++]

-By the time we finally perched ourselves on the tiny summit snow drift we were feeling that Trapper wasn't quite as 'simple' as we'd been originally expecting!
+By the time we finally perched ourselves on the tiny summit snow drift, we were feeling that Trapper Peak wasn't quite as simple as we'd been originally expecting!
 If doing our route up the NE ridge, I think that Trapper deserves the same respect and conditions that Collie does.
 Taking the east slope direct route is much safer and much more recommended.
-To climb the NE ridge requires extremely stable snow and confidence on big, exposed snow ridges / cornices.
+To climb the NE ridge requires extremely stable snow and confidence on big, exposed snow ridges and cornices.
 It took us around 5.5-6 hours to reach the summit from the parking lot in about as perfect conditions as you can get.
 I would think that most parties might take closer to 7 hours on approach unless they share our perfect conditions.
 The views were, not surprisingly, mind-blowing.

 [The summit view from Trapper is very good - this is looking north towards Mount Forbes (L), east towards Mount Willingdon (C) and south over the Wapta Icefield (R). ++]

-[Vern on the summit of Trapper Peak - it's VERY bright out there!!]
+[Vern on the summit of Trapper Peak - it was extremely bright up there!!]

-[This is the terrain near the summit of Trapper that we had to traverse]
+[This is the terrain near the summit of Trapper looking back along the NE ridge.]

-We didn't linger too long on the summit, even though the views were sublime.
-Even though the snow conditions were awesome, we didn't want to push things too much either.
-The descent of the upper ridge was a bit of a test of nerves.
-On ascent you can ignore the abyss as it grows below, but on descent you stare right at it!
+We didn't linger too long on the summit, even though the views and conditions were so sublime.
+Even though the snow conditions were holding up well, we didn't want to push things too much.
+The descent of the upper ridge was a bit of a test of nerves for my.
+On ascent I could ignore the abyss as it grew slowly larger below me, but on descent I was staring right at it!
 As you probably are aware - when you gaze to long into the abyss, the abyss gazes back.
-We took our time and kicked solid steps with our crampons - absolutely essential hardware up there.
-The top of the giant snow slope was hard to down climb - it was so steep you couldn't just step down, but had to awkwardly move your legs to the side in order to lower your other leg to the next foothold.
+We took our time and kicked solid steps with our crampons - absolutely essential hardware on this day.
+The top of the giant snow slope was hard to downclimb - it was so steep we couldn't just step down, but had to awkwardly move our legs to the side in order to lower our other leg to the next foothold.